pgorman/dangerjaunt/minirules.md

 +Encumbered      |    | 3''           | 5 in 6

 In the ascending armor class system (shown above), a higher AC indicates better protection.
-The traditional descending AC system has better armor with lower numbers.
+The traditional descending AC system has lower numbers for better armor.
 Use the table below for reference, or calculate the difference from 19.

 Ascending AC   | 10 | 11 | 13 | 14 | 15 | 16 | 17 | 18